 There was not an exact match for the language you toggled to.
 You have been redirected to the nearest matching page within this section.

-The NorwayLights app will give you the best prediction for when to see the northern lights in your area.
+The NorwayLights app provides the best prediction for when to see the northern lights in the area.

 There are daily train departures to Narvik from Boden in Sweden.
 Travel time is around 5 hours, with an additional 17 if you are taking the train from Gothenburg or Stockholm to Boden.

 From Narvik there are also trains to and from Kiruna in Sweden, a trip which takes 2,5 hours.

 Within Norway, you can take the train from Oslo to Fauske and change to a bus for the last 4 hours to Narvik.

 Express bus routes serve Narvik from the other regional hubs in Northern Norway.

 Almost all of the major islands in Lofoten are connected to the mainland by road, and there are a variety of buses connecting Narvik to the settlements on the islands.

 Travel time from Narvik to Svolvær in Lofoten is approximately 3,5 hours by bus.
 To Harstad, travel time is about 2 hours.

 The Norwegian Coastal Voyage Hurtigruten cruises the Norwegian coastline and calls at Svolvær and Harstad, both of which are connected to Narvik by road.